 The Berkeley Law Anti-Trafficking Project (BATPro) seeks to empower youth involved with, or at risk for, child sex trafficking by educating them about the realities of human trafficking, healthy alternatives, and their legal rights in situations of exploitation and abuse.
+Our organization is broken into three sub-groups; these groups all have specific projects unique to their area, but all work on improving legal research and writing skills.
+There is opportunity within the group to organize speeches, work with local attorneys, or create advocacy projects.
+BATPro is a community, and programs require teamwork, professionalism, and interpersonal skills.
+The three subgroups of BATPro are:

 Video Recording of the Fall 2016 Immigration SLPS Information Session (Introduction to: Berkeley Immigration Group – Detention Project; Berkeley Immigration Law Clinic; Berkeley Law Anti-Trafficking Project; California Asylum Representation Clinic; East Bay Dreamer Clinic; and International Refugee Assistance Project).
 Recorded Thursday, September 1.